 On the other hand, big enterprises have less risk of disappearing in 5 or 10 years, have better integrations, or support way more use cases.

 The product of your choice might have gone away because of the company going bankrupt.
 Or you might have received a way better deal on a different product.
 How easy is it to migrate all the data from one system to another?
 Does it export to common formats like Markdown, XML, or JSON?
 Or does the new company offer a migration service?
-It’s good to avoid tools that are easy to get into and hard to escape.
+It’s worth being aware of tools that are easy to get into and hard to escape.

 Do you have a workflow for editing docs?